-- Begin timing the first 30 minutes. - Circulate around the room to make sure students are following directions and are at the correct place in their booklets. - When the 30 minutes are up, announce the stretch break (5-15 minutes).
+Step 5 Teacher Instructions Begin timing the first 30 minutes.
+Circulate around the room to make sure students are following directions and are at the correct place in their booklets.
+When the 30 minutes are up, announce the stretch break (5-15 minutes).
 Step 6 Teacher Script \Box Now we are going to take a stretch break.
 Please close your assessment booklet and leave it on your desk. • After the break, you will continue to work on the assessment where you left off.
-Step 7 Teacher Instructions Þ - Begin timing the second 30 minutes after students have settled from their stretch break.
+Step 7 Teacher Instructions - Begin timing the second 30 minutes after students have settled from their stretch break.
 Move around the room to make sure students are following directions and are at the correct place in their booklets.
 Encourage any students who finish early to check their work for the day.
 They may not look ahead or back to previous days.
 In an effort to be responsive to students' experiences with mathematics, there is a brief survey at the end of Day 2.
 Please encourage students to complete this, as we value their feedback.
 Students who finish early may silently read a book or complete a quiet activity at their desks.
 When the 30 minutes are up, or earlier if all students have finished, please let the students know that the assessment day is over.
-Step 8 Teacher Script \Box 60 minutes have passed. • • Everyone who has not finished can keep working for another 15 minutes.
-If you have finished, you can use this time to go back to the beginning of today's work and make sure you have answered all the questions.
-[Day 2 only] After you have reviewed your work for today, please complete the survey on pages 68 and 69 in your booklet.
-After you finish the survey, close your booklet and leave it on your desk. • You can work on your quiet activity at your desk until the assessment time is over.
+Step 8 Teacher Script • 60 minutes have passed. • • Everyone who has not finished can keep working for another 15 minutes.
+If you have finished, you can use this time to go back to the beginning of today's work and make sure you have answered all the questions. • [Day 2 only] After you have reviewed your work for today, please complete the survey which begins on page 72 in your booklet.
+After you finish the survey, close your booklet and leave it on your desk.

+• You can work on your quiet activity at your desk until the assessment time is over.
 [Teacher can specify the quiet activity.]

-Step 9 Teacher Instructions Once the time is up, or earlier if all students have completed the day's assessment, the session has ended.
-Step 10 Teacher Script \Box • Our time is up for the day.
+- Once the time is up, or earlier if all students have completed the day's assessment, the session has ended.

+• Our time is up for the day.
 Great job, everyone!
-26 Ma thematics: Teacher Instructions and Scripts

-- Collect the student booklets. - Complete the back covers of the booklets for students who: were absent or otherwise did not participate; - were unable to complete the assessment day; - o used a documented adaptation during the assessment. - Keep all student booklets in a secure location until they are required for the next day of the assessment.
+- Collect the student booklets.

+- Complete the back covers of the booklets for students who: - o were absent or otherwise did not participate; - o were unable to complete the assessment day; - o used a documented adaptation during the assessment. - Keep all student booklets in a secure location until they are required for the next day of the assessment.
 Give them to the school assessment coordinator at the end of the assessment. - Arrange a make-up assessment session for students who were absent (page 9).